Skip to content Skip to Live Chat

 As a business leader, SHRM membership will help you stay informed on innovative and forward-thinking practices surrounding today’s global workforce.
 You can benefit from SHRM membership with educational events and webinars, guest speakers, networking opportunities, resume building opportunities, connections to other WGU students in business, and much more!
 Learn more about what SHRM offers at www.shrm.org.

 As a member of the world’s largest HR association, your affiliation with SHRM gives you access to incredible resources.
-Whether you are already a HR or business professional or planning on becoming one, SHRM offers various tools to aid you on your career path, such as:
+Whether you are already a HR or business professional or planning on becoming one, SHRM offers various tools to aid you on your career path.

 SHRM Scholarship